maxlcummins/pipelord_old/README.md

 |  snplord  ||
 |  SRAlord  ||

+If you find one of the above pipelines to be happy to be -j'd then please post in the [issues tab](https://github.com/maxlcummins/pipelord/issues) above mentioning which one it is and we will update this wiki.

 ## abricate and abricatelord
 [Abricate](https://github.com/tseemann/abricate) is a tool developed by Torsten Seeman for the genotyping of genomic datasets.